openpokertools/openpokertools.com/README.md

 The goal of this project is to provide a set of free and open source poker tools, which can be easily accessed on the web without needing to install any software on your device.

-To use the tools simply go to [https://openpokertools.com/](https://openpokertools.com/).
+To use the tools go to [https://openpokertools.com/](https://openpokertools.com/).

 ## Develop locally